dinhomathias/Amc/Making-your-bot-persistent.md

 lead to e.g. `Chat not found` errors.
 For the limitations on replacing bots see [`replace_bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.replace_bot) and [`insert_bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.insert_bot).

-This is relevant e.g. if you store Telegram objects like `Message` in `bot/user/chat_data`, as some of them have a `bot` attribute, which holds a reference to the `Dispatchers` bot.
+This is relevant e.g., if you store Telegram objects like `Message` in `bot/user/chat_data`, as some of them have a `bot` attribute, which holds a reference to the `Dispatchers` bot.